eiffel-community/eiffel-easy2use/wiki/markdown/Bundle_Cx.md

   ```
    basedomain name is the basedomainname for the K8S cluster, if using local k8s kluster use ex. mylocalkube.com

-   OBS You need to answer "Y" twice, first for the Cx bundle installs and then the dependent services from the Eiffel2 bundle!
+   OBS You need to answer "Y" twice, first for the Cx bundle installs and then the dependent services from the Eiffel bundle!

    Argo already installed if error printput is generated →   Easy2Use: Warning: Could not install additional installs: kubectl create serviceaccount --namespace kube-system argo, See Alt2 below!